abayomipopoola/abayomipopoola/content/blog/thinking-in-systems/index.md

 - Reinforcing feedback loops (positive feedback): These loops amplify changes in the system, causing it to grow or decline more rapidly.
 When a discrepancy occurs in a stock, a reinforcing feedback loop can amplify the difference and lead to further divergence from the desired state.
 For example, in a population growth scenario, an increasing population leads to more births, which in turn further increases the population, creating a self-reinforcing cycle.

+##### Behavior-Over-Time Graphs

-The concept of behavior-over-time graphs was used in the book as a way to visually represent the dynamics of systems and their response to feedback loops.
+Behavior-over-time graphs is used in the book as a way to visually represent the dynamics of systems and their response to feedback loops.

 ![behavior-over-time](./behavior-graph.png)